kellim/100-days-of-code/round1.md

 This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18.

+## Day 37: December 15, 2018

+I wanted to add some style and looked at the different options, then decided on using CSS modules with SCSS over inline styles or styled components.
+I like having separate SCSS files and each component will be in its own directory that also contains the SCSS for the component.
+I did get the CSS modules setup and working with SCSS, but I didn't add much style yet other than to test that it works.

+I've done more research and planning than coding so far, but that's okay.
+Hopefully tomorrow I can knock out some code!

+## Day 36: December 14, 2018

+I worked on passing data as props to the Project component and researched where I should put the data.
+I decided to put a `.json` file in `src\data` that contains the information for each project.

 ## Day 35: December 13, 2018

 I got multiple images (2 so far) to display on my index page using `gatsby-image` and you can tell they're lazy loading, but it seems like they should load right away and not show them blurred.
 For the project image, I started a Project component that will display a project with its picture and some info.